Tyler Wade

-Can I leave my car without insurance?
+Can I still own a car without auto insurance?

 What is comprehensive coverage?